acidyy/Discord-Wow_Register/README.md

 > `git clone https://github.com/iThorgrim-Hub/Discord-Wow_Register.git`

-Now that the bot is in our possession we will configure it (**It is important to add the token of a Discord bot [See here](https://discordpy.readthedocs.io/en/latest/discord.html))** :
+Now that the bot is in our possession we will configure it (**It is important to add the token of a Discord bot [see here](https://discordpy.readthedocs.io/en/latest/discord.html))** :
 > `nano Discord-Wow_RegisterConf.lua`